99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS toolkits: ide plugin allows you to run build test Lambda functions with AWS SAM.
 EASIER THAN CLOUDFORMATION use for exam.

+The "AutoPublishAlias" property enables AWS SAM to automatically create and update a Lambda alias that points to the latest version of the function (like after a Canary deployment)

+SAM local "start-api" subcommand allows you to run your serverless application locally for quick development and testing.
+For example it creates a local HTTP server that acts as a proxy for API Gateway and invokes your Lambda functions based on the AWS SAM template.

 <img width="500" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/bde587c1-1ff8-47b3-8b14-3d5df83b8d8f">